rlynch9/MSEbot/README.md

-#### MSEbot
+# MSEbot

-The branch tagged `v1` is the code for the first task, the main branch is the code for the second task.
+The code for the MSEBot to find a climb up a rope using the IR beacon to find the rope.